nilsberglund-orleans/YouTube-simulations/README.md

 1. *global_particles.c*:    global variables and parameters
 2. *sub_part_billiard.c*:   drawing/computation routines common to `particle_billiard` and `drop_billiard`
+3. *sub_part_pinball.c*:    additional drawing/computation routines for `particle_pinball`
-3. *particle_billiard.c*:   simulation of a collection of non-interacting particles in a billiard
+4. *particle_billiard.c*:   simulation of a collection of non-interacting particles in a billiard
-4. *drop_billiard.c*:       simulation of an expanding front of particles
+5. *drop_billiard.c*:       simulation of an expanding front of particles
-5. *particle_pinball.c*:    variant of `particle_billiard` with some extra statistics plots
+6. *particle_pinball.c*:    variant of `particle_billiard` with some extra statistics plots

 - Create subfolders `tif_part`, `tif_drop`
 - Customize constants at beginning of .c file